-Publishing data through the Swedish National Data Service has many advantages, and is supported by the Data Curation Unit and SLU domain specialists.
+Publishing data through the Swedish National Data Service has many advantages, and is supported by Data Management Support and SLU domain specialists.

 The SND national data catalogue

 make data from your project/study available free of charge so that it becomes searchable and accessible in both SND’s data catalogue and international databases as well as search engines,

 publish a description of data in case that data contains personal information, enabling others to find and order it from SLU’s archives (please contact Data Management Support (DMS) first in that case),

 meet most publisher and funder requirements regarding data publishing,

 obtain a persistent identifier (e.g. DOI) for the data you publish so that you as well as others can reference and link to it in a correct manner,